What is Focused Action?

 Working with Output Schemas

-When your workflow has an output schema that expects dynamic data, focused_action is essential:
+When your workflow has an output schema that expects dynamic data, you now have two options:

 Advanced Patterns